-A quick short story inspired this post:
+A quick short story inspired the post a few years ago:

 I was talking with a friend the other day who said something that I thought was very much worth mentioning here on the blog.

-We were out in the White Mountain National Forest doing more work on our snowmobile trail system getting ready for winter.
+We were out in the White Mountain National Forest.
+Doing more work on our snowmobile trail system getting ready for winter.

-Here in the Fall we tend to get windstorms that inevitably take down trees which we in turn must clear.
+Here in the Fall we tend to get windstorms that inevitably take down trees, which we in turn must clear.
 Several of us will take our ATV’s loaded up with gear, chainsaws, and other complimentary tools to get the job done.

 During a break while on our last outing I was showing him my survival kit.
 I keep it in the compartment under the front hood of my Polaris.

 I had joked about how I was using up my drinking water that day faster than I thought (lots of tree work and sweat!).
 And I mentioned how I wish I had taken along more water (although it turned out I had enough).